TheRandomLabs/Scoop-Bucket/README.md

 * I'll PR this to the `extras` bucket once [deathmarine/Luyten#175](https://github.com/deathmarine/Luyten/issues/175) is resolved.

-### Minecraft

-* I'm just testing to see if autoupdate works for the Minecraft launcher.
-If it does, I'll pull request this version to the `games` bucket.

 ### MuseScore Nightly with File Associations

 * This is identical to `musescore-nightly` in the `versions` bucket, except that file associations